-Trump's blocking of Twitter critics unconstitutional: U.S. appeals court
+Trump's blocking of Twitter critics unconstitutional - U.S. appeals court

 “The First Amendment does not permit a public official who utilizes a social media account for all manner of official purposes to exclude persons from an otherwise-open online dialogue because they expressed views with which the official disagrees,” wrote Circuit Judge Barrington Parker, citing several Supreme Court decisions.

+Kelly Laco, a spokeswoman for the U.S. Department of Justice, which argued the appeal, said: “We are disappointed with the court’s decision and are exploring possible next steps.”

-A White House spokesman had no immediate comment.
+The White House declined to comment.
 White House social media director Dan Scavino was also a defendant.

-“We are disappointed with the court’s decision and are exploring possible next steps,” said Kelly Laco, a spokeswoman for the U.S. Department of Justice.
+Twitter (TWTR.N) had no immediate comment.

 Trump has made his @RealDonaldTrump account, which he opened in 2009, a central and controversial part of his presidency, using it to promote his agenda and to attack critics.